-Interims are no longer sent hard copy.
-You can log-on to PowerSchool at https://psal.nccohio.org/public/home.html to view your student's progress at any time.
-If a hard copy of the report card is needed please contact the guidance department.
+Interims are no longer sent in hard copy form.
+You can log-on to your PowerSchool account at http://psal.nccohio.org/public/home.html to view your student's progress at any time.
+If a hard copy of the report is needed please contact the Guidance Department.